 The form for submitting the package for signing by Microsoft is available here (authorization with a Microsoft account is required).

-In this article, we described the Windows Hardware Quality Labs testing infrastructure deployment and testing process using the example of the Windows Hardware Lab Kit for Windows 10.
+In this article, we described the Windows Hardware Quality Labs testing infrastructure deployment and Windows driver certification process using the example of the Windows Hardware Lab Kit for Windows 10.

-Here are some tips for testers who are going to check their drivers with WHQL testing:
+Here are some tips for testers who are going to check their drivers with Microsoft WHQL certification and testing:

 - Use a dedicated test environment with a high-speed connection

 - Schedule your tests carefully, as their execution could take a lot of time (you can see the approximate time in the Tests tab opposite each test)